Skip to main content

 Furthermore, your choice to abstain cannot be met with any form of retaliation or adverse employment action, such as intimidation or threats.
 These protections are absolute.
 They form the essential dividing line between a program designed to support employee health and one that improperly intrudes into personal medical territory.

 The laws also address the confidentiality of the information you might choose to share.
-Any medical data collected through a must be kept confidential and maintained separately from your personnel files.
+Any medical data collected through a voluntary wellness program must be kept confidential and maintained separately from your personnel files.
 Employers are typically only permitted to receive this data in an aggregated format, one that does not allow for the identification of individual employees.

 A wellness program’s legality hinges on whether an employee’s decision to participate is a genuine, unforced choice.